eficode-academy/kubernetes-katas/configmaps-secrets.md

 `secrets` are used for storing configuration that is considered sensitive, and well ... _secret_.

-When you create a `secret` Kubernetes will go out of it's way to not print the actual values of secret object, to things like logs or command output.
+When you create a `secret`, Kubernetes will go out of its way to not print the actual values of secret object, to things like logs or command output.

 You should use `secrets` to store things like passwords for databases, API keys, certificates, etc.